Nicholas20/tr.io/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-tr.io is a fully functional social media website that I
+tr.io is a fully functional social media website that I created to test the extent of my skills.
+Technically tr.io is a MEN (no angular) stack application.

-A list of commonly used resources that I find helpful are listed in the acknowledgements.

 ### Built With
 * [Bootstrap](https://getbootstrap.com)